 Assembling the Peach Galette

-Continue around the galette leaving little fold or pleats along the way.
-Once this is done, dollop little bits of butter all over the peaches, brush the crust with an egg wash and sprinkle the whole galette with a generous helping of coarse sugar.
-Bake the galette a 425° oven for 20-25 minutes until the crust is golden brown and the peaches bubbling.
+Continue around the galette leaving little folds or pleats along the way.
+Once this is done, dollop little bits of butter all over the peaches, brush the crust with an egg wash, and sprinkle the whole galette with a generous helping of coarse sugar.
+Bake the galette in a 425° oven for 20-25 minutes until the crust is golden brown and the peaches bubbling.
 Allow the peach galette to cool for at least 20 minutes before serving so the filling can set.
 Serve with a big scoop and a few leaves of basil.

 Recipe Card